Helalbrur/mailer/readme.md

 ```
 7. create two view

-	a. show_mail
+	a. show_mail.blade.php

-	b. mail (this name should not be change)
+	b. mail.blade.php (this name should not be change)